HafizAhmedMoon/ngx-hooks/README.md

 ## Lifecycle

-Lifecycle can be used in Function component/directives and Provider or any composed function.
+Lifecycle can be used in Function component/directives and Provider or any composed function. _It must be used in `ngHooks` function body or custom compose function body, can't be used in nested callback_

 ```typescript
 import { onDestroy, ref } from 'ngx-hooks';